codatio/codat-docs/blog/240220-qbd-sync-for-expenses.md

 ## How to get started?

-You can learn more about our QuickBooks Desktop on-premise connector in our [documentation](/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop).
+You can learn more about our QuickBooks Desktop integration in our [documentation](/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop).
 If you are not a [Sync for Expenses](/expenses/overview) client, or would like to discuss premium add-ons, contact your Codat Account Manager.